element-hq/element-web/README.md

    anything else since it is used to isolate the privileges of file attachments to this domain.
 Default: `https://usercontent.riot.im/v1.html`.
 This needs to contain v1.html from https://github.com/matrix-org/usercontent/blob/master/v1.html
-1. `piwik`: an object containing the following properties:
+1. `piwik`: Analytics can be disabled by setting `piwik: false` or by leaving the piwik config option out of your config file.
+If you want to enable analytics, set `piwik` to be an object containing the following properties:
-    1. `url`: The URL of the Piwik instance to use for collecting Analytics
+    1. `url`: The URL of the Piwik instance to use for collecting analytics
-    1. `whitelistedHSUrls`: a list of HS URLs to not redact from the Analytics
+    1. `whitelistedHSUrls`: a list of HS URLs to not redact from the analytics
-    1. `whitelistedISUrls`: a list of IS URLs to not redact from the Analytics
+    1. `whitelistedISUrls`: a list of IS URLs to not redact from the analytics
-    1. `siteId`: The Piwik Site ID to use when sending Analytics to the Piwik server configured above
+    1. `siteId`: The Piwik Site ID to use when sending analytics to the Piwik server configured above
 1. `teamServerConfig`, `teamTokenMap`, `referralBaseUrl`: an obsolete precursor to communities with referral tracking; please ignore it.
 1. `welcomeUserId`: the user ID of a bot to invite whenever users register that can give them a tour